How to unlock your cell / mobile phone

-Most cell phones are locked to a particular cellular network such as AT&T, T-Mobile, Rogers, Telus etc. This means when you switch your service provider your cell phone will not work unless you unlock it.
+Most cell phones are locked to a particular cellular network such as AT&T, T-Mobile, Rogers, Telus, Vodafone etc. This means when you switch your service provider your cell phone will not work unless you unlock it.

-To make an attractive proposition to you and encourage your to take out a contract, service providers lock handsets to their respective cellular networks since they often have to subsidise the handset costs.
-Naturally they would want to recover the subsidised cost so prevent you from switching to another phone company until the contract term is over.
+To make an attractive proposition to you and encourage you to take out a contract, service providers lock handsets to their respective cellular networks since they often have to subsidise the handset costs.
+Naturally, they would want to recover the subsidised cost so prevent you from switching to another phone company until the contract term is over.

 There are plenty of advantages of unlocking your cell phone as mentioned above however there are few disadvantages you need to consider: